thosgood/this-weeks-finds/markdown/151-200/week200.md

 subject accessible to beginners.
 He's recently written a couple of textbooks you don't need a degree in math to read:

-3) F. William Lawvere and Steve Schanuel, Conceptual Mathematics: A First Introduction to Categories, Cambridge U. Press, Cambridge, 1997.
+3) F. William Lawvere and Steve Schanuel, _Conceptual Mathematics: A First Introduction to Categories_, Cambridge U. Press, Cambridge, 1997.

-4) F. William Lawvere and Robert Rosebrugh, \mathsf{Set}s for Mathematics, Cambridge U. Press, Cambridge, 2002.
+4) F. William Lawvere and Robert Rosebrugh, _Sets for Mathematics_, Cambridge U. Press, Cambridge, 2002.

 And third, the great thing about topos theory is that you don't need to "accept it" to profit from it.
 In math, what really matters is not